vestrel00/contacts-android/docs/other/get-set-clear-default-data.md

 Default contact data are instances of common data kinds that are marked as the default.

 The two most common data kinds that use this mechanism are emails and phones.
-In the native Contacts app Contact details activity, long pressing an email or phone shows a popup menu with an option to set it as default.
+In the AOSP Contacts app Contact details activity, long pressing an email or phone shows a popup menu with an option to set it as default.
 When a particular email or phone is set as default, sending an email and making a phone call to that contact will use that default email and phone respectively.